-Home to smallest Prada store in the world (though it is never open–it’s actually an art installation), several works by Andy Warhol, and several other quirky works of art, Marfa is incredibly entertaining to visit and one of the most unique small towns in Texas.
+Home to several works by Andy Warhol, the mysterious Marfa Lights, plenty of filming locations for historic movies, and a downtown that looks like it was designed by Wes Anderson, Marfa is incredibly entertaining to visit and one of the most unique small towns in Texas.

-With a name like Dublin, is it any surprise that Dublin, Texas is extremely proud of its Irish heritage?
+With a name like Dublin, is it any surprise that Dublin, Texas is extremely proud of its Irish heritage, mostly invented or otherwise?

-Instead, Dublin is best known as the home of to Dublin Bottling Works, the original bottlers of Dr. Pepper (sadly they don’t bottle the drink anymore) and the Dr. Pepper museum!
+Instead, Dublin is best known as the home of Dublin Bottling Works, the original bottlers of Dr. Pepper (sadly they don’t bottle the drink anymore).

-Home to 40 miles of what is called the Official Bluebonnet Trail of Texas, there is no better place to admire Texas’ iconic–and absolutely stunning–wildflowers each spring.
+Home to 40 miles of what is called the Official Texas Bluebonnet Trail, there is no better place in North Texas to admire the iconic–and absolutely stunning–wildflowers each spring.

 Though West is home to a cute-if-small downtown, it is primarily known for its Czech heritage and–more specifically–its kolaches.

-Known as the “barbeque capital of Texas”, you’ll definitely want to be sure to arrive in Lockhart with an empty stomach and a big appetite!
+Known as the “barbecue capital of Texas”, you’ll definitely want to be sure to arrive in Lockhart with an empty stomach and a big appetite!

-Smitty’s, Kreuz, and Black’s are among the most legendary barbeque spots in the area, but Lockhart is also home to plenty of breweries and a big helping of small-town Texas charm.
+Smitty’s, Kreuz, and Black’s are among the most legendary barbecue spots in the area, but Lockhart is also home to plenty of breweries, one of the most beautiful courthouses in Texas, and a big helping of small-town Texas charm.